 The topic of lucid dreaming tends to exist somewhat on the fringes of sleep psychology, but advocates believe that by becoming more engaged in your dreams, you will sleep better and be more creative in your waking life.
-University of Adelaide (Australia) psychologist Denholm Aspy and colleagues (2017) note that anecdotal reports of the phenomenon date back 2000 years.
-It wasn't until 1975 when people in a sleep lab were first observed to move their eyes purposefully from right to left while in REM sleep in response to a pre-arranged instruction.
+University of Adelaide (Australia) psychologist Denholm Aspy and colleagues (2017) note that anecdotal reports of the phenomenon date back 2,000 years.
+It wasn't until 1975, when people in a sleep lab were first observed to move their eyes purposefully from right to left while in REM sleep in response to a pre-arranged instruction.
 In the decades following this discovery, lucid dreaming was used as a technique to reduce nightmares, improve physical abilities through rehearsal while dreaming, solve problems creatively, and to understand further the changes in consciousness that occur during the sleep cycle.
-This research was limited by the lack of effective lucid dreaming induction techniques.
-The Australian team believed that they found a reliable way to do so, and report on the success of their method.
+This research was limited by the lack of effective lucid dreaming-induction techniques.
+The Australian team believe that they found a reliable way to do so, and reported on the success of their method.
 By learning what they did, it’s possible for you to incorporate this technique into your own life.

 Aspy and his collaborators believe that rather than teach people to go directly into the dream state from the wake state, it is preferable to provide instruction in going to the lucid dream state from the state in which the individual is already dreaming, in what is known as Dream-Induced Lucid Dreams (DILD).
 People can be sent into DILD via external stimulation, such as lights, sounds, or even a mild electric shock, which then become incorporated into their dream.
 When these stimuli are woven into the dream, the dreamer becomes aware that he or she is dreaming.
 From that point on, the lucid dream state can take place.
 The more practical approach is to use cognitive techniques, which don’t require any specialized equipment and can be more readily taught.